aram-ap/pyg-engine/README.md

 *   **Modern Rendering**: Powered by **wgpu** for cross-platform, high-performance graphics.
 *   **Rust Core**: The heavy lifting is done in Rust, ensuring speed and memory safety.
 *   **Pythonic API**: Designed to feel natural for Python developers.
-*   **Immediate Mode Drawing**: Easily draw lines, rectangles, circles, and pixels using pixel coordinates.
+*   **Flexible Drawing**: Easily draw lines, rectangles, circles, and pixels using pixel coordinates.
 *   **Mesh System**: Render textured quads and game objects with a component-based architecture (using normalized coordinates).
-*   **Thread Safety**: Unique `EngineHandle` system allows you to safely issue rendering commands from background Python threads.
+*   **Thread Safety**: Safely issue rendering commands from background Python threads.
 *   **Robust Logging**: Integrated tracing-based logging system with file support and configurable levels.
+*   **UI Components**: Built in UI components built with extendability and custom styling.
+Easy callback function implementations included for buttons.
+*   **Unified Input System**: Easily implement controls with an Axis system, keyboard macros, and event-based callback functions.

 ## :books: Documentation